hayden-t/foxhole-router/README.md

    * At border edges end your lines on border line (hex grid)

    To share work export layer as geojson, but keep your original project and shape files.

-   These following steps dont have to be done right away, but they are needed for final product (dev note)

-   QGIS default line type in MultiLineString but the routing library needs LineString, so this can be converted when needed: Vector->Geometry Tools->Multi Parts to Single Parts
-   Also when exporting json for web use, change precision to 0 to save filesize, we dont need that accuracy.

 Map Assignment List
  * AllodsBightHex